dfamonteiro/blog/blog/content/posts/factorio-pure-recycler-loop.md

 And here we have our first big result: if you feed a belt of common items into a recycler loop with T3 normal modules, you'll get an output of 0.0000693 belts of legendary items, which means that this specific setup has an efficiency of 0.00693%.
 If we invert this number, we get the number of normal items required to craft one legendary item, which is 14430... yikes, that's quite a bit.

 What happens if we use legendary quality modules?
-Well, in that case the quality chance increases to 24.8%, the efficiency of the recycler loop setup increases to 0.03667% and the number of normal items required to craft a legendary item decreases to 2726.91: a >5x improvement but still quite inefficient when compared when compared to other quality grinding methods.
+Well, in that case the quality chance increases to 24.8%, the efficiency of the recycler loop setup increases to 0.03667% and the number of normal items required to craft a legendary item decreases to 2726.91[^3]: a >5x improvement but still quite inefficient when compared when compared to other quality grinding methods.

+[^3]: This is consistent with the results [other](https://www.reddit.com/r/factorio/comments/1gxu6im/comment/lyjujzg/) [people](https://youtu.be/O2QcGNIlFCk?si=rc4xe1xtAySzCEI7&t=120) have been getting.